What We Do

 Food+City Challenge Prize

-Our annual startup challenge competition is in its fourth year and is now part of the SXSW conference in Austin.
-In the past three years nearly 60 startups from all over the world have competed, and we have awarded $150,000 in cash prizes.
+Our annual startup challenge competition celebrated its fourth year in 2018 as part of the SXSW conference in Austin.
+In the past four years nearly 75 startups from all over the world have competed, and we have awarded $180,000 in cash prizes.